 A VPN allows you to access geo-restricted content.
 If you’re in Hong Kong and that you want to have access to the British, American or French version of your favorite streaming app, change your IP and you can access new movies.

 Or, if you go to Mainland China and you want to access Google or Facebook, just change your location, and you’re all set.

 Also, since Public WiFi is free, networks tend to be less secured, and there are threats linked to that, such as attacking malware and data breaches.
 A VPN can provide a secure tunnel for your online activities over public WiFi, when you’re working from Starbucks for instance.

 There are various criteria such as the encryption protocol, the number of servers and their locations, the number of simultaneous connections, the no-log policy, the speed of the servers, and obviously, the cost.

-In Hong Kong, NordVPN is one of the best VPN, as it cost less than $HK 40 per months, for a yearly plan, and it comes with DNS leak protection, a double 2048-bit encryption, two kill switches, and many other features.
+In Hong Kong, NordVPN is one of the best VPN and comes with DNS leak protection, a double 2048-bit encryption, two kill switches, and many other features.
 The virtual network offers both security and speed.
 The VPN provider has a strict no-log policy.
 It has more than 5400 VPN servers in 59 countries, including in 70 in Hong Kong and 120 in Taiwan.

 Celebrate VPN Awareness Month and get a premium VPN for less than 30 HKD per month.